Archibald Kennedy, 1st Marquess of Ailsa: Personal life

 Lord Ailsa died in 1846 and was succeeded by his grandson Archibald Kennedy.

 Legacy

-Lord Ailsa bought a house near Twickenham in London that had previously belonged to the playwright Richard Brinsley Sheridan.
-He named it "St Margaret's" and the name of the house has now been applied to the whole adjacent area.
+Lord Ailsa bought a house and large grounds straddling Twickenham and Isleworth in Middlesex, but a few yards from a relatively new Thames crossing, Richmond Bridge and the fashionable town and day resort from London, Richmond.
+It had last belonged to the playwright Richard Brinsley Sheridan.
+He named it "St Margaret's" and the name of the house has now been applied to Twickenham Park too, see Twickenham Meadows, its forebear.
 Ailsa Road and Ailsa Avenue in the area are also named after him.